Skip to main content

 • name and namespace must match the RoCE NADs configured in your cluster.

-• The attached interfaces appear inside the Pod as additional network devices (for example, net1, net2, …) and are used by NCCL/UCX for GPUDirect RDMA traffic.
+• The attached interfaces appear inside the Pod as additional network devices (for example, net1 and net2), and NCCL and UCX use them for GPUDirect RDMA traffic.

-• Some clusters may also provide a single “backend” NAD name; your CoreWeave representative can provide the correct annotation for your cluster.
+• Some clusters also provide a single “backend” NAD name.
+Your CoreWeave representative can provide the correct annotation for your cluster.

-Configure the Pod to use GPUDirect RDMA over RoCE by setting these environment variables:
+To configure the Pod to use GPUDirect RDMA over RoCE, set these environment variables:

-• NCCL_SOCKET_IFNAME: The front-end interface name used for NCCL’s TCP-based control and out-of-band communication.
-Commonly set to the primary Pod interface, for example: eth0.
+• NCCL_SOCKET_IFNAME: The front-end interface name for NCCL’s TCP-based control and out-of-band communication.
+Commonly set to the primary Pod interface, for example eth0.

 • UCX_NET_DEVICES (optional, for UCX-based stacks): The network devices to use for UCX communication.
-This is usually set to the same interfaces used for RoCE-based RDMA traffic.
+Set this to the same interfaces that handle RoCE-based RDMA traffic.

 • UCX_TLS (optional, for UCX-based stacks): The UCX transports to enable.
 For RoCE, you might use tcp (and other transports as needed), depending on your UCX configuration and application requirements.

 To increase the verbosity of NCCL’s logging, set the NCCL_DEBUG environment variable to INFO for extra debug information.
-This can help diagnose issues with RDMA support, but it increases the log file size, so it should be disabled when testing is complete.
-See NCCL_DEBUG in the NCCL documentation for more logging options.
+This can help diagnose issues with RDMA support, but it increases the log file size, so disable it when testing is complete.
+For more logging options, see NCCL_DEBUG in the NCCL documentation.

 Kubernetes example

-When deploying a Kubernetes Pod in the cluster, use the highlighted lines below to:
+When deploying a Kubernetes Pod in the cluster, use the highlighted lines in the following example to:

 # [...]